MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 #### [C#](#tab/tabid-csharp)

-Now that our operation is returning a result, replace the method call `Wait()` with fetching the `Result` property.
+Now that the operation is returning a result, replace the method call `Wait()` with fetching the `Result` property.
-This still accomplishes the same synchronicity discussed earlier, and we can directly bind this value to the variable `measurementResult`.
+This still accomplishes the same synchronicity discussed earlier, and you can directly bind this value to the variable `measurementResult`.

 ```csharp
 using System;